IMF's Georgieva wants to triple concessional financing for poor countries

 WASHINGTON (Reuters) - The International Monetary Fund is looking to triple its concessional financing for the poorest countries to over $18 billion to help them respond to the novel coronavirus pandemic, Managing Director Kristalina Georgieva said on Wednesday.

 “We have full support of the membership to go on the offensive to raise more capacity for concessional funding from the IMF.
 Our target is to triple what we do for those countries,” she told a news briefing held by videoconference.

-Concessional loans generally offer terms that are favorable to those available on the market.
+Concessional loans generally involve market-favorable interest rates.

 Earlier, Georgieva issued a statement to a G20 finance ministers and central bank governors meeting, saying the Fund was “urgently seeking $18 billion in new loan resources for the Poverty Reduction and Growth Trust, and would also likely need at least $1.8 billion in subsidy resources.”